OlcayMeteOzdemir/prettier-config-core/README.md

 ## Usage

-A `.prettierrc.js` file will be automatically created in the root of your project with:
+A `.prettierrc.cjs` file will be automatically created in the root of your project with:

 ```javascript
 module.exports = {